Neuralyn-AI/cloudflare-workers-supabase-backup/README.md

-# neuralyn-supabase-backup

-Automated Supabase Postgres backup to Cloudflare R2, every 6 hours.
+# Automated Supabase Postgres backup to Cloudflare R2

 A Cloudflare Worker runs on a cron schedule, invokes a container that streams `pg_dump -Fc` straight into an R2 multipart upload, and emails on failure.